zorael/kameloso/README.md

 kameloso
 ```

-The first command creates a configuration file and opens it up in a text editor.
+The first (`--gedit`) command creates a configuration file and opens it up in a text editor.

 **A line with a leading `#` is disabled, so remove any `#`s from the heads of entries you want to enable.**